 Have you ever searched the internet with lots of webpages open at once?
 You could be doing research or booking a holiday, you might even have ten pages open at once.
 Then, all of a sudden, you get interrupted and have to do something else.
-Don’t worry, all is not lost.
-Continue reading »
+Don’t worry, you can bookmark all of your tabs at once to have them saved and ready to go for next time.
+Continue reading 〉

 Apple have made it super easy to get music files from the iTunes store onto your iPod.
 But it’s not so obvious how to download a music file from the Internet to your iPod or iPhone.